painellope/BRZ-2017/CAN Decoding/Trying to Wrap My Head Around CANBUS Frames.md

 | - | - | - | - | ^ | - | - | - |

 Therefore our current value, for bit 43 is 0

+RealDash orders the bytes differently keep in mind.